nice-registry/all-the-package-names/README.md

 # all-the-package-names

 A list of all the public package names on npm.
-Updated hourly.
+Updated daily.

 ## Installation